-Using car hauling ramps and hydraulic lift gates are the two common ways companies load vehicles on to their enclosed auto transport trailers, but there are major differences between the two that affect the safety of your vehicle.
+Using car hauling ramps and hydraulic lift gates are the two common ways companies load vehicles on to their enclosed auto transport trailers, but there are major differences between the two that affect the safety of your car.

 Car hauling ramps are cheaper than hydraulic lift gates, which may decrease the cost of shipping your car.
 However, ramps are a risk to low clearance vehicles due to the possibility of scraping the underside of the car during loading due to the steep incline of the ramps.
 Some drivers may use blocks of wood in addition to the ramps to help lower the incline, but the wood blocks can shoot up, after the car rolls off of them, possibly hitting the car.
-In addition, an inexperienced driver could damage the clutch trying to drive the car slowly up the steep ramp; especially on vintage exotics like Ferraris and Lamborghinis.
-Another risk of loading a vehicle using car hauling ramps is that the car may slip off the ramps causing major damage if they are not perfectly aligned, secured, or if they are slick due to inclement weather.
+Also, an inexperienced driver could damage the clutch trying to drive the car slowly up the steep ramp; especially on vintage exotics like Ferraris and Lamborghinis.
+Another risk of loading a vehicle using car hauling ramps is that the vehicle may slip off the ramps causing major damage if they are not perfectly aligned, secured, or if they are slick due to inclement weather.